 - Diet: Vegetarian

 - 4 egg yolks

 - 1/3 cup of powdered sweetener, to taste (see notes for options)

 - 2 cups cultured milk (see section above for options)

 - 1/2 teaspoon freshly grated nutmeg, to taste

 - 3 ounces golden rum (optional)

 - Gently fold the egg whites into the egg yolk mixture.
 Serve immediately with a dusting of nutmeg. or refrigerate and serve within 3 hours.
 Since this recipe contains raw eggs, it will not last, even if you use cultured dairy.

 - If you want to make a whole batch of spiked eggnog, add the rum directly into the yolk mixture.
-Otherwise leave it out so that your guests can add it to their individual drinks.
+Otherwise, it can be added directly to the glass before pouring in the eggnog.

 Keywords: Christmas, holiday, keto, gluten free, sugar free, healthy, quick, kefir eggnog, probiotic eggnog